[Minor revision–posted 1/5/23 (replaces 4/4/19 edition)]

-2. In cases where the appointed dean departs or will be absent for an extended period (three months or longer), the PSVPAA will solicit nominations from the departing dean, department/division chairpersons, directors, area coordinators, and tenured faculty for persons to be considered for appointment as the interim dean.
+2. In cases where the incumbent dean departs or will be absent for an extended period (three months or longer), the PSVP will solicit nominations from the departing dean, chairpersons, and tenured faculty for persons to be considered for appointment as the interim dean.
 For periods less than three months, an acting dean will be directly appointed by the PSVP in consultation with the incumbent dean.
-For either interim or acting dean appointments, preference will be given to nominees with administrative experience who can ensure effective administration of college functions until a permanent dean.
+For either interim or acting dean appointments, preference will be given to nominees with administrative experience who can ensure effective administration of college functions during the absence of a permanent dean.
 Nominees may be from another college at TTU.
-The PSVP will interview up to three persons from the list of nominees who would be willing to serve.
-The PSVPAA will select an interim (or acting) dean from those interviewed.
-Before making the appointment, the PSVPAA will communicate the decision to the president, who will coordinate notification of the chancellor and the TTUS Board of Regents.
-The Office of the PSVPAA will then communicate the selection to the faculty, staff, and administrators of the college.
-Interim (and acting) deans serve at the pleasure of the PSVPAA.
+The PSVP will interview up to three persons from the list of nominees who would be willing to serve as interim dean.
+The PSVP will select an interim dean from those interviewed.
+Before making the appointment, the PSVP will communicate the decision to the President, who will coordinate notification of the Chancellor and the TTUS Board of Regents.
+The Office of the PSVP will then communicate the selection to the faculty, staff, and administrators of the college.
+Interim (and acting) deans serve at the pleasure of the PSVP.

 4. The positions of academic dean, associate or assistant dean, and chairperson are defined below:

 a.
 Academic Dean

-The deans are the principal administrative officers of the following colleges and schools: the Davis College of Agricultural Sciences and Natural Resources, Architecture, Arts and Sciences, the Jerry S. Rawls College of Business Administration, Education, the Edward E. Whitacre College Engineering, Honors, Human Sciences, the Graduate School, the School of Law, Media & Communication, the School of Veterinary Medicine, the J.T. & Margaret Talkington College of Visual & Performing Arts, and the libraries.
-The director of the museum is the principal administrative officer of the museum.
+The deans are the principal administrative officers of the following colleges and schools: the Davis College of Agricultural Sciences & Natural Resources, Architecture, Arts & Sciences, the Jerry S. Rawls College of Business Administration, Education, the Edward E. Whitacre College Engineering, Honors, Human Sciences, the Graduate School, the School of Law, Media & Communication, the School of Veterinary Medicine, the J.T. & Margaret Talkington College of Visual & Performing Arts, and the University Libraries.